jmprado/HealthEquityApp/README.md

-# HealthQualityApp
+# Health Equity App
-## This project is part of selection process for a position in Health Equity account at Taller Technologies
+## This project is part of selection process for a position in Health Equity account through Taller Technologies

 **Contents**